kattrali/redcar-rubymotion/readme.md

 `cd ~/.redcar/plugins` and clone this directory

+### Usage

+Installing this plugin will add a new 'Cocoa' submenu to the Redcar menu bar.

+Primary Commands:

+- *Run:* Run default `rake` command; build app and launch simulator from a terminal window

+- *Run on Device:* Build app and launch in attached and configured iOS device

+- *Test:* Run test suite

+- *Stop iOS Simulator:* Close simulator

+- *Create Archives:* Create release (App Store) and development .ipa files

+- *Show Configuration:* Display `rake config` in a Web View

+- *Show Class Documentation:* Open class documentation in a Web View for the class name currently under the cursor.

+- *File Support Ticket:* File a ticket with RubyMotion support

+- Reference Links: Open developer documentation in Web Views

 ### Configuration Notes

 - To change which terminal emulator to use, set the `preferred_command_line` property in `project_plugin` preferences.
 I've only ever tried this with iTerm and Terminal, both seem to work fine.